nycmeshnet/nycmesh.net/content/network-status.md

 title: "Network status"
 aliases: [/status/]
 ---
+2022-5-13

+11:45am We have a power outage at 410 Grand Street affecting Lower East Side connections.
+We are trying to get this fixed at the moment.

 2022-5-7

 12:00pm-12:30pm We had a problem with an antenna that affected Brooklyn for 30 minutes.
 This has been resolved.